tienpham94/LUT-software-skills-fullstack/learning-diary/Learning-diary.md

 ```

 I learned that on Heroku we can configure Mlab add on so that we can use MongoDB with Heroku

+### 2.7.2020

+#### Course project

+While working on the course project, I had the opportunity to brush up my skills with all parts of the MEAN stack.
+The project is a MEAN blog for myself, where I can post my new blogs, it has an admin panel where I can edit my own blog posts, publish a post, add new posts, and routing between pages.
+The blog is built with the whole MEAN stack, specifically with the following technologies:
+- Angular
+- HTML
+- Bootstrap
+- Node
+- Express
+- MongoDB